matejMartinc/ADReSSchallenge/README.md

-# Code for paper Tackling the ADReSS challenge: a multimodal approach to the automated recognition of Alzheimer’s dementia #
+# Code for paper Tackling the ADReSS challenge: a multimodal approach to the automated recognition of Alzheimer’s dementia: http://www.interspeech2020.org/uploadfile/pdf/Wed-SS-1-6-1.pdf #

+Please cite the following paper [[bib](https://github.com/matejMartinc/ADReSSchallenge/bibtex.js)] if you use this code:

+Martinc, Matej, and Senja Pollak.
+"Tackling the ADReSS challenge: a multimodal approach to the automated recognition of Alzheimer’s dementia."
+Proc.
+Interspeech 2020 (2020): 2157-2161.

 ## Installation, documentation ##